YuChenHeMTL/YuChenHeMTL/README.md

 # Hi there! 👋

 I'm Yuchen, a software engineer from Canada.
 My area of expertise is in full-stack web development and software engineering.
-I am currently a recent graduate from UWaterloo with a Bachelor of Computer Science.
+I am currently a recent graduate from UWaterloo with a Bachelor of Software Engineering.
 I am passionate about building products that can help people and make a positive impact on the world.
 I am also interested in machine learning and data science.
 I am always looking for opportunities to learn and grow as a software engineer.

 ### Previous Experience 🎒